Eleftherios Venizelos: Return to power (1928–32): Greco-Turkish alliance, assassination attempt and subsequent exile

-In 1929, the Venizelos government, in an effort to avoid reactions from the lower classes whose conditions had worsened due to the wave of immigration, introduced the so-called Idionymon (#4229), a law that restricted civil liberties and initiated the repression against unionism, left-wing supporters and communists.
+In 1929, Venizelos's government enacted Law 4229, commonly known as the Idionymon, which criminalized efforts to promote ideas aimed at the violent overthrow of the existing social system and provided for imprisonment and internal exile.
+The law became an important instrument of anti-communist repression and was also used against sections of the labour movement.

 His domestic position was weakened, however, by the effects of the Great Depression in the early 1930s; and in the elections of 1932 he was defeated by the People's Party under Panagis Tsaldaris.
 The political climate became more tense, and in 1933 Venizelos was the target of a second assassination attempt.
 The pro-royalist tendencies of the new government led to two Venizelist coup attempts by General Nikolaos Plastiras: one in 1933 and the other in 1935.
 The failure of the latter proved decisive for the future of the Second Hellenic Republic.
 After the coup's failure, Venizelos left Greece once more, while in Greece, trials and executions of prominent Venizelists were carried out, and he himself was sentenced to death in absentia.
 The severely weakened Republic was abolished in another coup in October 1935 by General Georgios Kondylis, and George II returned to the throne following a rigged referendum in November.